-If you plan to do some light work and online video streaming then 128GB of storage is more than enough storage.
+If you plan to do some light work and online video streaming then 256GB of storage is usually enough storage.
 Be prepared to do a lot of cloud saving if you decide to increase your gaming, photos, or video activity.
 This will always be the cheapest option.

-If you plan to save some more media files or play many games, then 256GB – 512GB of storage should be enough (especially if you simply don’t want to rely on the cloud).
+If you plan to save more media files or install several games, then aim for 512GB of storage or more… especially if you simply don’t want to rely on the cloud.